 Make a list of all the things you don’t have enough time for, or dislike doing.

 Not all VAs do all tasks.
 A VA specializing in social media scheduling might not know how to balance your books.
-So, you need to figure out what you need help with and go from there.
+Determine what you need help with and go from there.

-Have a consultation with your potential online admin, so you can discuss what areas you need help with, and go from there.
+Next, have a consultation call with your potential online admin, so you can discuss what areas you need help with, and go from there.

 Depending on how much work you need help with, and what kind of work it is, there are usually three ways to pay your VA:

 If it’s a one-time project, there will usually be a flat-fee for the project, paid up front.
 Communication is key, as with any large project, you want to make sure your ideas get across.

 This is a great option if you have a variety of administrative tasks that you need help with.
 A VA will track their time while performing these tasks, and invoice you upon completion.
 Your VA will have policies in place that protect both you and your VA.
 Take the time to read it, it’s important to know what is acceptable in your terms, and what isn’t.